Lake Sevan: Etymology

-In the Middle Ages, Sevan was solely the name of the island (now peninsula) and the monastery built on it.
-In the 19th and early 20th centuries, Russian and European sources sometimes referred to the lake as Sevanga or Sevang, Per folk etymology, Sevan is either a combination of sev ("black") and vank’ ("monastery"), sev ("black") + Van (i.e., Lake Van), or originates from the phrase sa ē vank'ə ("this is the monastery").
+In Medieval Armenia, "Sevan" was the name of the lake's major island (now a peninsula) and its monastery.
+In the 19th and early 20th centuries, Russian and European sources sometimes referred to the lake as Sevanga or Sevang.
+According to folk etymology, Sevan is either a combination of Armenian sev ("black") and vank’ ("monastery"), sev ("black") + Van (i.e., Lake Van), or originates from the phrase sa ē vank'ə ("this is the monastery").

-The scholarly explanation, first suggested by Mikhail V. Nikolsky in 1896, is that Sevan originated from the Urartian word suinia, usually translated as "lake".
+A scholarly explanation for the name, first suggested by Mikhail V. Nikolsky in 1896, is that Sevan originated from the Urartian word suinia, usually translated as "lake".
 It is attested on an 8th-century BC cuneiform inscription by the Urartian king Rusa I, found in Odzaberd, on the southern shore of the lake.

+Historical names

 The historical Armenian name of the lake, attested in early medieval texts, is Sea of Gegham (classical Armenian: ծով Գեղամայ, tsov Geghamay).
 (Note: modern Armenian: Գեղամա ծով, Geghama tsov.
 The name is mentioned by several medieval Armenian historians, including in Movses Khorenatsi's History of Armenia.)
 The historic Georgian name of the lake is Gelakuni (გელაქუნი), which is essentially the Georgian transcription of Armenian Gegharkuni.
+Gevorg Jahukyan proposed an Urartian origin for Gegharkuni, attested as Uelikuni and Uelikuhi probably from ueli meaning "assembly".

 In classical antiquity, the lake was known as Lychnitis (Λυχνῖτις).
 John Chardin, who visited the lake in 1673, called it the "Lake of Erivan" and wrote that it was called Deria-Shirin ("sweet lake") by Persians and Kiagar-couni-sou by Armenians.

 The Turkic name Gokcha or Gökche, which means "blue lake" was also used in Russian and British sources from the 17th to early 20th centuries.